skilbjo/skilbjo/README.md

 	$ postgres -D /usr/local/var/postgres

-Ensure the following query returns a resultset:
+Ensure the following returns a list of dbs:

-	select
-		datname
-	from
-		pg_database
-	where
-		datistemplate = false;

-or run the following:

 	$ psql